RaphiMC/ViaBedrock/Data Asset Sources.md

 ### data/bedrock/runtime_item_states.json
 This file has been dumped from a BDS server using [CloudburstMC/ProxyPass](https://github.com/CloudburstMC/ProxyPass).

+### data/bedrock/sounds.json
+This file has been generated using `BedrockSoundListGenerator` using data from the official bedrock client's assets folder.

 ### data/bedrock/vanilla_resource_pack.mcpack
 These files have been copied from the official bedrock client's assets folder:
 `%MC-Root%/data/resource_packs/vanilla/`